router5/router5.github.io/_guides/middleware.md

 router.useMiddleware(mware1, mware2);
 ```

-> Calling `useMiddleware` again will cause previously registered middleware functions to be deregistered.
+`useMiddleware` can be called multiple times, but keep in mind that registration order matters.
+You can clear all your middleware functions by using `router.clearMiddleware()`.

 ## Adding data to state